sdneon/makeSea/readme.md

    * Unzipping the bundle is useful for delivering a local installation.
    * Alternatively, read individual entries as needed when not all files within are always needed.

+See `makeSea.js` itself for details.

 ### ✨Magic ✨.
 Under the hood, several intermediate files are generated as needed by Node:
 * SEApp config.json - specifies where bootstrap and optional assets are, and output to what blob name.
 * Blob - the thing to be embedded for v20.
 Previously in v19, the bootstrap JS is embedded directly instead.
 From v20, blobs are supposed to make embedding other things easier.
-* SEApp EXE - a copy of node.exe is made as your SEApp.
+* SEA EXE - a copy of node.exe is made as your SEApp.

 #### Last Step: npx